THE ULTIMATE OBLIQUES WORKOUT GUIDE

 ELBOW TO KNEE

-WHAT MAKES IT EFFECTIVE: Remember to move slowly enough so that you can engage in that much desired mind-to-muscle connection.
+WHAT MAKES IT EFFECTIVE: This is one of the best obliques exercises without equipment.
+Remember to move slowly enough so that you can engage in that much desired mind-to-muscle connection.

 WHAT MAKES IT EFFECTIVE: Ditch your ego and you will feel the lower part of your abdominal muscles working a lot harder.